mnz1988/stable-diffusion-guide/README.md

    ![Comparison of Lora training results](images/loratrain.png)

    Look at that, it gets more detailed over time!
+The last image is without any Lora for comparison.
 This was a successful character Lora, at least at first glance.
 You would need to test different seeds, prompts and scenarios to be sure.

    It is common that your Lora "fries" or distorts your images when used at high weights such as 1, specially if it's overcooked.
-A weight of 0.5 to 0.8 is acceptable here, you may need to tweak the learning rate and network dim for this.
+A weight of 0.5 to 0.8 is acceptable here, you may need to tweak the learning rate and network dim for this, or other variables not found in this collab.
 If you're reading this and know the magic sauce, let us know.

+   After getting used to making Loras, and hopefully interacting with various resources and the community, you will be ready to use a different method including the [advanced all-in-one collab by kohya](https://colab.research.google.com/github/Linaqruf/kohya-trainer/blob/main/kohya-LoRA-dreambooth.ipynb).
+Good luck.

-* **Tips for character Loras** <a name="trainchars"></a>[▲](#index)
+* **Additional Lora tips** <a name="trainchars"></a>[▲](#index)

-   Coming soon.
+   The most important thing for characters and concepts is the tags.
+You want a varied dataset of images in different poses and such, sure, but if they're tagged incorrectly it's not gonna work.

+   When training a character or concept lora you should set `keep_tokens` to 1, and ensure that the first tag in your text files is always your **activation tag**.
+An activation tag is how we'll invoke your Lora to work.

+   Having done that, you want to remove or "prune" tags that are intrinsic to your character or concept.
+For example, if a character always has cat ears, you want to remove tags such as `animal ears, animal ear fluff, cat ears`, etc. This way they become "absorbed" by your activation tag.

+   You may also prune clothing tags, by only listing the most relevant clothes in the tags and remove anything redundant, such as keeping "tie" but removing "red tie".
+This will make those clothes absorb the relevant details as well.
+You can even define an additional activation tag for each set of important clothes, eg. character-default, character-bikini, etc. But there's more than one way to do it.
+In any case, with the correct usage of tags, your character should easily be able to change clothes.

+   Style Loras meanwhile don't really need an activation tag, as they should always be active.
+They will absorb the artstyle naturally, and will work at varying weights.

+   This "absorption" of details not provided by tags is also how Loras work at all, by representing things normally imperceptible or hard to describe like faces, accessories, brushstrokes, etc.

 &nbsp;